networkRob/rLab-eos/Readme.md

 The Following Python package libraries need to be loaded on the machine that will run `topo-builder.py`:
 - ruamel.yaml
 - graphviz
+- pydot
 - jsonrpclib

+To install the Python package libraries enter the command:

+pip3 install -r requirements.txt

+Note: The machine that will run `topo-builder.py` must also have the graphviz OS package installed.

+On Debian:

+apt install graphviz

+On Fedora and Redhat variants:

+yum install graphviz

 To run the network topology on a container host machine, you can leverage the following cEOS_host_build Ansible-Playbook to build the environment.
 This will install all necessary software to run cEOS-lab.
 It is located in the following repo: